-Phishers are out there and they want your password.
-Their tatics become more and more deceptive every day.
+Phishers are out there, and they want your password.
+Every day, their tatics can become more and more deceptive.

 If you believe you may have responded to a phishing message, please reset your password immediately!

-Here are some ways to avoid phishing attacks:
+Here are some ways to avoid phishing attacks on your WMApps account:

 - Be wary of the content of emails.
-Look out for spelling and grammar mistakes, and emails sent during weekends and holidays, when phishers know IT offices are closed.
+Look out for spelling and grammar mistakes, and emails sent during weekends and holidays, when phishers know university services are closed.

-- Know where the message is coming from.
-Click the "from" address to see if the sender has a W&M account.
+- Check where the message is coming from.
+Click the "from" address to see if the sender has a William & Mary account.
 Do not just trust the address line.
 If you are directed to a login page, make sure it is a W&M page.

 - Do not respond to emails asking for your password or blindly login to new pages.
-W&M IT only requires you to login for major, predictable events, including your annual password change and during the annual authentication period.
+W&M Information Technology only requires you to login for major, predictable events, including your annual password change and during the annual authentication period.

 - If you are in doubt, forward the email in question to [[support]].
 If you believe you have received a phishing message, please follow these steps: